Required Training - GT Employees

-Georgia Tech employees and volunteers with direct contact with non-student minors must take the Protect Children Course hosted in the Georgia Tech Office of Human Resources D2L website.
+Georgia Tech employees (students, faculty, and staff) with direct contact with non-student minors must take the Protect Children Course hosted in the Georgia Tech Office of Human Resources D2L website.
 The course can be accessed here.
-Please note employees and volunteers will be prompted to complete the GT single-sign-on process to access the course.
+Please note employees will be prompted to complete the GT single-sign-on process to access the course.
+Firefox browser recommended.

 After completing the online training, the employee/volunteer must email the completion certificate to their youth program contact.
 The training will not be considered complete until the respective youth program contact receives the employee/volunteer training certificate.
 All youth programs are required to keep training documentation for the records retention period.
 If you are a program organizer and would like to gain access to past records of training please reach out to the Youth Programs Compliance Specialist at email@example.com.